sebastianwilczek/songpt/README.md

 ## Try it out

+You can find a web platform using songpt here: [songpt.ai](https://songpt-ai.web.app).
+The platform allows you to generate playlists based on text input.
+It requires access to an OpenAI API key to work.
+The sources can be found in this repository: [songpt-ai](https://github.com/sebastianwilczek/songpt-ai).

-To try out the package, clone this repository. songpt comes preloaded with a script to try out the functionality.
+To try out the package locally, clone this repository. songpt comes preloaded with a script to try out the functionality.
 You can find it at `test/tryout.js`.
 To run the script, fill in the parameters in `package.json`:
 ```
 "scripts": {